 Tourism is New Orleans’ top industry, sure, but it is also incredibly valuable to each and every one of us, whether we work in tourism or not.
 Our tourism industry helps us in so many ways, both directly and indirectly, and sometimes it’s nice to get a refresher on exactly what those ways are.
 Check out 10 ways tourism helps make New Orleans the amazing place we love below.

 1. It brings in billions of dollars to our local economy

-We welcomed 17.74 million visitors in 2017, and their spending totaled $8.7 billion for the year, marking the highest spending in our city’s history.
-“New Orleans has seen steady growth in tourism numbers since 2009, consecutively surpassing our annual numbers in visitation and visitor spending each year,” said Stephen, President and CEO of New Orleans & Company.
+We welcomed 9.52 million visitors in 2014 (we’re still calculating 2015 numbers!), and their spending totaled $6.81 billion for the year, marking the highest spending in our city’s history.
+In 2013, we saw our previous spending record of $6.47 billion — 2014 surpassed that by more than 5 percent!
 Our tourism industry is only growing, and that money is crucial to the success of our local economy.
 See what we mean in our Path of a Tourism Dollar infographic.

 New Orleans’ tourism industry provides thousands of stable jobs for our citizens.
 What’s more, each job in tourism & hospitality represents the chance to move up through the ranks (just like the Reyes brothers).
 As the success of our city depends on tourism, New Orleanians will always be able to find work in our thriving tourism and hospitality industries.

 3. It Provides a Wide Range of Fulfilling Careers